And let there be light! Kevin McCorry has arrived in the world. A photograph of me in my bedroom in 1968.

-My parents and I moved to New Brunswick in spring of 1970 when my father was transferred to the Canadian Forces Base in the northern New Brunswick town of Chatham.
+My parents and I moved to New Brunswick in the spring of 1970, when my father was transferred to the Canadian Forces Base in the northern New Brunswick town of Chatham.
 Chatham and Newcastle were twin towns in New Brunswick's Miramichi region, on opposite sides of the spacious Miramichi River, with neighbouring villages Nordin, Douglastown, Millbank, Loggieville, and Nelson-Miramichi, all also situated along the beautiful river.
-Our mobile home, the same one that we had in Rivers, was positioned for a short time inside of a trailer park adjacent to the Bathurst highway along the northwest fringe of Douglastown, which was directly across the Miramichi River from Chatham and a few miles down-river from Newcastle.
+Our mobile home, the same one that we had in Rivers, was positioned for a short time inside of a trailer park adjacent to the Bathurst highway along the northwest fringe of Douglastown, which was directly across the Miramichi River from Chatham and a few miles down-river from Newcastle

 My mother worked at the V.O.N. office in the Miramichi Regional Hospital, and while we were residents of the trailer park next to the Bathurst highway, I stayed daily with the Nickolitian family, who had a house just beyond the limits of the near-Bathurst highway trailer park.
 The Nickolitian children were several years senior to me.
 All that I remember about my many hours as a guest of the Nickolitians is that one of the daughters had green eyes, Romper Room was watched on television at 10 o'clock, and the Nickolitian canine one day bit me- and I bled, resulting in a fear of dogs.
 Now, this is a surprising revelation, for all who have read my Littlest Hobo Page!

 In summer of 1970, we moved to a trailer park in Newcastle.
 Our mobile home was located at the back of the trailer park, and railway tracks were a short distance behind our place, through a clump of trees on a slight incline.
 I used to run up to the tracks to watch the trains pass.
 To the right of our trailer was a wooded field, where acquaintances sometimes flew kites.